Allocation Assist

 5. Alcohol and pork:

-• Both are strictly prohibited in Saudi Arabia.
+• Both are prohibited in Saudi Arabia.

 Cost of Living Comparison in Saudi Arabia